Supreme Court lifts restrictions on LA immigration stops set after agents swept up US citizens

-The conservative majority lifted a restraining order from a judge who found that “roving patrols" were conducting indiscriminate arrests in LA.
-The order had barred agents from stopping people solely based on their race, language, job or location.
+The conservative majority lifted a restraining order from a judge who found that "roving patrols" were conducting indiscriminate stops in and around LA.
+The order had barred immigration agents from stopping people solely based on their race, language, job or location.

+Justice Brett Kavanaugh said the broad order went too far in restricting how Immigration and Customs Enforcement agents can carry out brief stops for questioning.

+“To be clear, apparent ethnicity alone cannot furnish reasonable suspicion; under this Court’s case law regarding immigration stops, however, it can be a ‘relevant factor’ when considered along with other salient factors," he wrote in a concurrence with the majority's brief, unexplained order.
+He suggested that stops in which force is used could yet face more legal pushback.

 Trump's Republican administration argued the order wrongly restricted agents carrying out its widespread crackdown on illegal immigration.